 The biobased floor

 Marmoleum is a cradle-to-gate carbon neutral product range.
 It combines ecological values with contemporary design and offers an important contribution to a sustainable world.
-Forbo Flooring Systems is world leader in linoleum, and we produce our Marmoleum floors with 97% raw materials.
+Forbo Flooring Systems is world leader in linoleum, and we produce our Marmoleum flooring with 97% raw materials.

-natural raw materials
+Minimum share of natural raw materials

-recycled and reused material
+Recycled and reused material